MSLNZ/GTC/docs/API/serialisation_model.rst

     An associative collection of details about tagged uncertain real numbers that can be accessed by the tag.

-Because most of the information required to restore an elementary uncertain real number is held in a ``LeafNode``, only the numeric value of the uncertain real number is held in ``eReal`` (this is effectively an :math:`x_i`).
+Because most of the information required to restore an elementary uncertain real number is held in a ``LeafNode``, only the numeric value of the uncertain real number is held in ``eReal`` (this is effectively a representation for :math:`x_i`).

 On the other hand, the information needed to restore an intermediate uncertain real number includes a set of uncertainty components.
-This is held in the `u_components` attribute of ``IntermediateReal`` [#components]_.
+This is held in the ``u_components`` attribute of ``IntermediateReal`` [#components]_.

 .. figure:: ../images/dm/intermediate_real.png
     :align: center